 There’s no doubt right now from sea to sea and land-to-land people are running (or hiding in solitude) from the Coronavirus that seems to be spreading like wild fire.
 It’s a regrouping time at best and scary at worst.

-My most recent book, Release Your Obsession with Cheat DAZE: Heal from the Inside Out I address the cheat day mentality—a time to eat freely because of this or that or whatever.
+One of my most recent books, Release Your Obsession with Cheat DAZE: Heal from the Inside Out I address the cheat day mentality—a time to eat freely because of this or that or whatever.
 And I discuss how this kind of thinking is often during birthdays, holidays and vacation time.
-But guess what?
-It’s also during times like this while we’re hunkered down waiting—and waiting—and waiting some more for direction and hope that this thing is under control and we can go about our lives as we knew them.

 We can go through this difficult time with our addiction blazing, or we can have our head in the right place and release the “cheat day” mentality and cope…really cope…

 To start the process of healing your thoughts and behaviors, begin with self-love and self-care.
 The essence of what frees the dieter (drinker, gambler, drug addict, etc.) is love.
 You can learn to love your body as it is now and move away from fad diets of cheat days into eating natural foods—to heal your body and heal your mind—from the inside out.

 People are caught up in dieting and pursuing diets that make false promises and during troubling times like this often our addictions kick in to block out our real fears.
 The fear of not working, no income, businesses closing, the economy collapsing—all kick in on over-drive.

 This fear is real.